-Before starting with Maple, please read the handout A very quick start with Maple and play around with Maple a little on your own.
-It would also likely be useful to skim though Getting started with Maple 10 by Gilberto E. Urroz - read those parts concerned with plotting curves more closely! - and perhaps keep it handy as a reference.
+Before starting with Maple, please watch the lecture on using it and read the handout A very quick start with Maple.
+Play around with Maple a little on your own before you get down to the assignment, just to get used to it.
+It would also likely be useful to skim though Getting started with Maple 10[†] by Gilberto E. Urroz - read those parts concerned with plotting curves more closely! - and perhaps keep it handy as a reference.
 You can find links to these documents on Blackboard, as well as the MATH 1110H archive page at euclid.trentu.ca/math/sb/1110H/.
-Note that the archive page also has links to various past assignments involving Maple and their solutions, at least some of which you may be able to use as models.
+Note that the archive page also has links to various past assignments involving Maple and their solutions (e.g. Assignment #4 from the Fall 2020 Section A version of the course), at least some of which you may be able to use as models.
 Maple's help facility may also come in handy, especially when trying to make out the intricacies of what the plot command and its options and variations do.
 Make use of each other and the instructor, too!
 Don't forget that while you may work together and look stuff up for the assignments, you should write and/or type up what you submit by yourself.
-Do not submit a file in one of Maple's (or comparable program's) native format, though a printout of one to pdf would be more than acceptable.
+Please submit a pdf file of your worksheet(s).
+Do not submit a file in one of Maple's (or comparable program's) native format.